 Pemaquid Point Lighthouse

-From Bristol it is an hour drive to Rockland.
+From Bristol, it is an hour’s drive to Rockland.
 I took Route 32 through Bremen and it worked out perfectly when I came across a park with fields of beautiful purple and pink lupines stretching down to the water.
+If you have time, also stop at the Marshall Point Lighthouse (you may have seen this in Forest Gump.)

 Rockland is the Art Capital of Maine, a bustling town with art museums, galleries, shops, and restaurants on a working waterfront.
 It is also a port for Maine Windjammer ships and even small-ship cruises, so it attracts its share of day trippers as well.
-It is certainly a larger and more touristy town than many of the others along the Maine coast, but I loved it and wished I could stay longer.
+It is certainly a larger and more touristy town than many of the others along the Maine coast, but I loved it and returned recently to spend some time before my Maine Windjammer Cruise on the Schooner Heritage.

 Make time to visit either the Farnsworth Art Museum, which celebrates Maine’s role in American art, or the Contemporary Arts Museum downtown.
 If it is open, you can also stop into the Project Puffin Visitor Center to learn about all things puffin.
 It is a fun town to explore, check out the many murals and public art, and shop at the many boutiques (my favorite was Barefoot in Denim!)

 There are so many great spots to eat in town.
-I had an amazing dinner at Primo, a farm-to-table Italian restaurant just a short drive from downtown, and a tasty lunch at Cafe Miranda on its outdoor patio.
+I had an amazing dinner at Primo, a farm-to-table Italian restaurant just a short drive from downtown.
 Locals also recommend Rock City Coffee and Rock Harbor Brewing.

 If you have time, just south of town follow signs for the breakwater.
 It is about a mile walk out along the breakwater to the lighthouse at the end, but it is a fun outing on a nice day.
 Another day trip option is to take a ferry to Vinalhaven, which is known for its beautiful scenery, rocky coast, and granite quarries.